 Living with floaters

 If your floaters aren’t a sign of retinal damage, they may disappear, become less noticeable, or stay and become irritating.
 Some clinicians perform and promote laser treatment for benign floaters, but this approach hasn’t been carefully studied in a clinical trial, says Dr. Heier.
-Floaters can be removed, but for most people the risk to vision of the surgery is greater than the problem posed by the floater.
+Floaters can be removed, but for most people the risk to vision from the surgery is greater than the problem posed by the floater.
 If floaters become a nuisance, Dr. Heier recommends this trick in The Aging Eye, a Special Health Report from Harvard Medical School for which he is a medical editor: move your eyes up and down, or left and right.
 That can shift the floater and provide temporary relief.